Wander Lairson Costa

 }

-We used this pattern again for __state vs state when checking if tasks are running.
+I used this pattern again for __state vs state when checking if tasks are running.
 Once you’ve written the adaptation logic, the BPF loader does the rest.
 Different kernels, same binary.
-It actually works.

 The queue_track backend needed a way to hook into the scheduler and track task state changes.
-Early on, we used fentry probes on scheduler functions like enqueue_task_rt() and dequeue_task_rt().
-Worked fine in testing.
-But there was a problem: fentry needs a synchronize_rcu_tasks() call during attachment.
-On a busy system with a high-priority RT task monopolizing a CPU, that call can hang.
-Forever.
+Early on, I used fentry probes on scheduler functions like enqueue_task_rt() and dequeue_task_rt().
+This worked in testing, but fentry requires a synchronize_rcu_tasks() call during attachment.
+On a busy system with a high-priority RT task monopolizing a CPU, that call can block indefinitely.

-So the daemon designed to prevent starvation was getting starved during startup.
-Yeah, the irony wasn’t lost on us.
+The result was ironic: the daemon designed to prevent starvation was itself getting starved during startup.

 SEC("fentry/enqueue_task_rt")